-The other day I gave a talk to my residents entitled “Investing 101.”
-While I am sure they expected to sit down and learn the difference between stocks and bonds.
+Every year, I give a talk to my residents entitled “Investing 101.”
+They likely expect to sit down and learn the difference between stocks and bonds.
 Or maybe how to define a putt, call, or mutual fund.
-Instead, the first fifteen minutes were spent on an entirely different subject.
-At the end of the day, investing talks aren’t very helpful when there is no money to invest.
+Instead, the first fifteen minutes are spent on an entirely different subject.
+When the rubber meets the road, investing talks aren’t very helpful if there is no money to invest.
 See, doctors don’t have an investing problem, they have a spending problem and a lifestyle inflation problem.
-Today, we will introduce the big dilemma.
+This is the big dilemma: lifestyle inflation.

 My Last Resident Paycheck & First Attending Paycheck

 Then, I wait.

-The eyes start to open, the “ooh’s & ahh’s” start to come out as the residents wrap their mind around that number, which actually ended up being higher once I met the social security wage base.
+The eyes start to open, the “ooh’s & ahh’s” start to come out as the residents wrap their mind around that number, which actually ends up being higher once I meet the social security wage base each year.

 Then, finally, someone says, “I can’t even imagine making that much money in a single month.
 That’s like five or six months of pay for us.”

 The Big Dilemma: Lifestyle Inflation

-Unfortunately, the residents only get to enjoy this amazement momentarily as I then spend some time crushing all of their dreams of buying the big house, buying the new car, private school for their kids, and the like.
+Unfortunately, the residents only get to enjoy this amazement momentarily as I then spend some time crushing their dreams of buying the big house, buying the new car, private school for their kids, and the like.

 Why?
 Because this started as an investment talk.
 You have to save money first, if you plan to have any money left to invest.
 Otherwise, the talk is pointless.

 First, I show them what it’ll look like if they don’t save intentionally and spend the money how they want when they finish training.

 Here is a common example that I use.
 If they want to have $4 million dollars for retirement by age 60, which allows for about $160,000 in annual spending in retirement based on the 4% rule, then they need to be saving about $4,500 per month (assuming that they graduate around age 32).

 After a massive lifestyle inflation, this might not be possible.